Renfrewshire Council

 The remit of this Panel is to determine appeals relating to higher school bursaries and education maintenance allowances and appeals in relation to education endowments.

-Communities, Housing & Planning Policy Board
+Communities and Housing Policy Board

 Local Review Body

-Police and Fire & Rescue Scrutiny Sub-Committee
+Police and Fire and Rescue Scrutiny Sub-Committee

-In terms of Fire & Rescue to consider matters relating to fire & rescue service including the Council's involvement with the Scottish Fire & Rescue Service and arrangements for local fire and rescue services including the Council's contribution to the development and implementation of the Local Fire & Rescue Plan.
+The remit of the sub-committee is to consider matters relating to the police service including the Council's involvement with the Scottish Police Authority and Scottish Police Service, and arrangements for local policing including the Council's contribution to the development and implementation of the Local Policing Plan; In terms of Fire & Rescue to consider matters relating to fire & rescue service including the Council's involvement with the Scottish Fire & Rescue Service and arrangements for local fire and rescue services including the Council's contribution to the development and implementation of the Local Fire & Rescue Plan.
+For further information please contact Karen O'Neill on 0141 487 1101or email: Karen.ONeill@renfrewshire.gov.uk

 Cross Party Sounding Board

 The remit of the Board is to act as a sounding board and discussion forum with no decision-making powers; to provide an opportunity to discuss matters of common interest or of Council-wide relevance; and to provide for cross-party discussion on non-partisan/non-political issue raised by each political party or group on Renfrewshire Council.
+For further information please contact Lilian Belshaw on 0141 487 1119 email: lilian.belshaw@renfrewshire.gov.uk

 Emergencies Board

 The remit of this Board is to oversee the activities of the Council, including the deployment of resources, in the event of any emergency, such as may be defined by the Chief Executive.
-During the emergency, the Board will take decisions on any matter which involves a significant change to Council policy which due to urgency cannot wait until the next meeting of the relevant Policy Board or Council and which do not fall within delegations given to any officer.

 Finance, Resources and Customer Services Policy Board